-- B. Qualified Personnel Contractor agrees that each person performing Services in connection with this Agreement shall have the qualifications and shall fulfill the requirements set forth in this Agreement - C. Approval and Replacement of Personnel The County shall have the right to approve all Contractor Personnel assigned to provide the Services, which approval shall not be unreasonably withheld.
+- A. Qualified Personnel.
+Contractor agrees that each person performing Services in connection with this Agreement shall have the qualifications and shall fulfill the requirements set forth in this Agreement. - B. Approval and Replacement of Personnel.
+The County shall have the right to approve all Contractor Personnel assigned to provide the Services, which approval shall not be unreasonably withheld.
 Prior to commencing the Services, the Contractor shall provide at least ten (10) days written notice of the names and qualifications of the Contractor Personnel assigned to perform Services pursuant to the Agreement.
 Thereafter, during the term of this Agreement, the Contractor shall promptly and as required by the County provide written notice of the names and qualifications of any additional Contractor Personnel assigned to perform Services.
 The County, on a reasonable basis, shall have the right to require the removal and replacement of any of the Contractor Personnel performing Services, at any time during the term of the Agreement.
 The County will notify Contractor in writing in the event the County requires such action.
 Contractor shall accomplish any such removal within forty-eight (48) hours after receipt of notice from the County and shall promptly replace such person with another person, acceptable to the County, with sufficient knowledge and expertise to perform the Services assigned to such individual in accordance with this Agreement.
-In situations where individual Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement timeframe and the
+In situations where individual Contractor Personnel are prohibited by applicable law from providing Services, removal and replacement of such Contractor Personnel shall be immediate and not subject to such forty-eight (48) hour replacement timeframe and the provisions of Section 7.
+A.1. shall apply if minimum required staffing is not maintained.

-8. Termination
+7. Termination.

-A. Contractor Default Provisions and Remedies of County
+A. Contractor Default Provisions and Remedies of County.

-- 1. Events of Default Any of the following shall constitute a "Contractor Event of Default" hereunder: - i.
-Contractor fails to maintain the staffing necessary to perform the Services as required in the Agreement, fails to perform the Services as specified in the Agreement, or fails to complete the Services within the completion dates as specified in the Agreement; - ii.
-Contractor breaches Confidential Information Section of this Agreement; - iii.
-Contractor fails to gain acceptance of goods and/or services deliverable, for 2 consecutive iterations; or - iv.
-Contractor fails to perform or observe any of the other material provisions of this Agreement. - 2.
-Cure Provisions Upon the occurrence of a Contractor Event of Default as set out above, the County shall provide written notice of such Contractor Event of Default to Contractor ("Notice to Cure"), and Contractor shall have 30 calendar days after the date of a Notice to Cure to correct, cure, and/or remedy the Contractor Event of Default described in the written notice. - 3.
-Termination for Cause by the County In the event that Contractor fails to cure a Contractor Event of Default as authorized herein, or upon the occurrence of a Contractor Event of Default as specified in Termination Contractor Default Provisions and Remedies of County Events of Default Section of this Agreement, the County may terminate this Agreement in whole or in part, effective upon receipt by Contractor of written notice of termination pursuant to this provision, and may pursue such remedies at law or in equity as may be available to the County.
+- 1. Events of Default.
+Any of the following shall constitute a "Contractor Event of Default" hereunder: (i) Contractor fails to maintain the staffing necessary to perform the Services as required in the Agreement, fails to perform the Services as specified in the Agreement, or fails to complete the Services within the completion dates as specified in the Agreement; (ii) Contractor breaches Section 9 (Confidential Information); (iii) Contractor fails to gain acceptance of a deliverable per Section 15, if applicable, for two (2) consecutive iterations; or (iv) Contractor fails to perform or observe any of the other material provisions of this Agreement. - 2.
+Cure Provisions.
+Upon the occurrence of a Contractor Event of Default as set out above, the County shall provide written notice of such Contractor Event of Default to Contractor ("Notice to Cure"), and Contractor shall have thirty (30) calendar days after the date of a Notice to Cure to correct, cure, and/or remedy the Contractor Event of Default described in the written notice. - 3.
+Termination for Cause by the County.
+In the event that Contractor fails to cure a Contractor Event of Default as authorized herein, or upon the occurrence of a Contractor Event of Default as specified in Section 7.A.1(iii), the County may terminate this Agreement in whole or in part, effective upon receipt by Contractor of written notice of termination pursuant to this provision, and may pursue such remedies at law or in equity as may be available to the County.

-B. County Default Provisions and Remedies of Contractor
+B. County Default Provisions and Remedies of Contractor.